demichelislab/NEMOcode/README.md

 cell-free DNA (cfDNA) methylation and ultimately provide detection of treatment-induced neuroendocrine prostate cancer.
 Starting from DNA methylation counts obtained from BS-seq techniques, the following steps estimate those clinically relevant quantities.
+For more details, please see the original manuscript [link](link).

 Notice that, in principle, masked whole genome bisulfite sequencing data can be used to generate per-region Beta values, even though the signal